Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 How Much Can You Earn with a CS Degree?

-While there are many exciting reasons to pursue a computer science major for the pure joy of learning, given how much money it costs to go to college, most students want to know how much they can stand to earn once they have the degree.
-(This is also sometimes referred to as figuring out your ROEd, or return on education—most degrees in America cost a lot, but not all of them offer great earning prospects in return!)
+While there are many exciting reasons to pursue a computer science major, given how much money it costs to go to college, many students want to know how much they can stand to earn once they have the degree.
+(This is also sometimes referred to as figuring out your ROEd or return on education — most degrees in America can cost a lot, but not all of them offer great earning prospects in return!)

-And good news for you geeks out there: a computer science major can put you in line for some of the most lucrative and in-demand job positions out there.
+And the good news is that a computer science major can put you in line for some of the most lucrative and in-demand job positions out there.

-According to the U.S. Bureau of Labor Statistics (BLS), computer and information research scientists earned a median of $126,830 per year in 2020—which is more than double the overall national median, which sits at about $51,000.
+According to the U.S. Bureau of Labor Statistics (BLS), computer and information research scientists earned a median of $131,490 per year in 2021.

-Along with great pay, computer scientists can also look forward to great job availability; the BLS expects job prospects to be “excellent” over the next decade, with a projected outlook of 15% job growth between 2019-2029 (which is considered “much faster than average ”).
+Along with great pay, computer scientists can also look forward to great job availability; the BLS expects job prospects to grow 21% from 2021 to 2031, much faster than the average for all occupations.

 The Takeaway